ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/ingress_rewrite-target_annotation/README.md

 <p>The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.</p>
 ```

-- As we see the request URL was not found.
-Because, the `account service` publish its content from `/` path now, but nginx search for `/account` path.
-We will rewrite target `/account` path as `/`.
-For this, we uncomment annotata in the ing.yaml file.
+- As we see, the request URL was not found.
+Because the `account service` publishes its content from `/` path now, but nginx searches for `/account` path.
+We will rewrite the target `/account` path as `/`.
+For this, we uncomment annotations in the ing.yaml file.

 ```yaml
 apiVersion: networking.k8s.io/v1